MCUdude/MightyCore/README.md

 ## Printf support
 Unlike the official Arduino cores, MightyCore has printf support out of the box.
 If you're not familiar with printf you should probably [read this first](https://www.tutorialspoint.com/c_standard_library/c_function_printf.htm).
 It's added to the Print class and will work with all libraries that inherit Print.
 Printf is a standard C function that lets you format text much easier than using Arduino's built-in print and println.
 Note that this implementation of printf will NOT print floats or doubles.
-If you need printf to print floats, you'll have to use PlatformIO.
+This is disabled by default to save space but can be enabled using a build flag if using PlatformIO.

 If you're using a serial port, simply use `Serial.printf(F("Milliseconds since start: %ld\n"), millis());`.
 As you can see, printf supports the `F()` macro, but you don't _have_ to use it.
 Other libraries that inherit the Print class (and thus support printf) are the LiquidCrystal LCD library and the U8G2 graphical LCD library.